This is Mason.

 Mason is an "ancient, battle-scarred" feral cat that was taken in as part of a local TNR (Trap, Neuter, Release) program.
 Mason was rescued from his life on the streets by Tinykittens, a nonprofit organization in British Columbia.

 His battle-worn appearance, permanent scowl and old, tattered ears speak to a harsh life spent on the streets.
-Upon further examination, Mason was found to have a severely infected paw, abscesses in his teeth, and advanced kidney disease, which, unfortunately, means Grandpa Mason has months, not years.
+Upon further examination, Mason was found to have a severely infected paw, abscesses in his teeth, and advanced kidney disease, which, unfortunately, means Grandpa Mason may have months, not years, to live.